-Have you ever had a day where your wheels spin a bit slower?
+Have you ever had a day when your wheels spin a bit slower?
 Have you noticed your team not putting the usual miles in at the office?
 Could it be burnout?
 The need for a vacation?
 Or is there something more underlying the malaise?

 Many have experienced a much bigger drag on resources by giving the orders for your team to take off flying at full speed, only to find out later that the course was in the opposite direction of your desired goal.